couthcommander/beginR/beginr.Rmd.md

 ```

 ```
- [1] white white white white black other white black other other
+ [1] white black white other other white white white black white
 Levels: white black other
 ```